bbl-dres/property-inventory/README.md

 [![MapLibre GL JS](https://img.shields.io/badge/MapLibre_GL_JS-v5.19-396CB2?logo=maplibre&logoColor=white)](https://maplibre.org/)
 [![No Build Tools](https://img.shields.io/badge/build-none_%F0%9F%8E%89-brightgreen)](#tech-stack)

-Interactive GIS web application mockup for visualizing and managing a real estate portfolio.
-Features map, list, and gallery views with Mapbox GL JS.

 > [!CAUTION]
 > **This is an unofficial mockup for demonstration purposes only.**
 > All data is fictional.
 Not all features are fully functional.
 This project serves as a visual and conceptual prototype — it is not intended for production use.

+Interactive GIS web application mockup for visualizing and managing a real estate portfolio.
+Features map, list, and gallery views with Mapbox GL JS.

-## Prototypes
+## Prototypes / Preview

 **Main App** — Read-only property inventory with map, list, and gallery views.
 - Link: https://bbl-dres.github.io/property-inventory/